VeritasYin/STGCN_IJCAI-18/README.md

 All the tests use 60 minutes as the historical time window, a.k.a.
 12 observed data points (M = 12) are used to forecast traffic conditions in the next 15, 30, and 45 minutes (H = 3, 6, 9).

 ## Citation
 Please refer to our paper.
 Bing Yu*, Haoteng Yin*, Zhanxing Zhu.
-[Spatio-temporal Graph Convolutional Neural Network: A Deep Learning Framework for Traffic Forecasting](https://www.ijcai.org/proceedings/2018/0505).
+[Spatio-temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting](https://www.ijcai.org/proceedings/2018/0505).
 In *Proceedings of the 27th International Joint Conference on Artificial Intelligence (IJCAI)*, 2018

     @inproceedings{yu2018spatio,
         title={Spatio-temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting},